HR-ChatGPT/ChatGPT-UITGELEGD/README.md

 #### Referenties op basis waarvan het onderstaande antwoord is opgesteld:

+* Crothers, E., Japkowicz, N., & Viktor, H. (2023).
+Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods. arXiv preprint https://doi.org/10.48550/arXiv.2210.07321

 * Mitchel Clarck's AT-tech Blog in *"the Verge"* getiteld ["*ChatGPT’s creator made a free tool for detecting AI-generated text*"](https://www.theverge.com/2023/1/31/23579942/chatgpt-ai-text-detection-openai-classifier)

+* Melissa Heikkiläarchive (19 december 2022).
+AI BLOG MIT Technology Review.
+How to spot AI-generated text The internet is increasingly awash with text written by AI software.
+We need new tools to detect it.

 * Alex Wilkins's technologie artikel in *"the New Scientist"* getiteld: [*ChatGPT detector could help spot cheaters using AI to write essays*](https://www.newscientist.com/article/2355035-chatgpt-detector-could-help-spot-cheaters-using-ai-to-write-essays/#:~:text=A%20web%20tool%20called%20GPTZero,to%20the%20underlying%20AI%20models.)